ini-bdds/bdqc/README.rst

 1. Identify an "anomalous" file among a large collection of *similar* files of *arbitrary* type with as little guidance from the user as possible, ideally none.
 In other words, it should be useful "out of the box" with almost no learning curve.
 2. "Simple things should be simple; complex things should be possible" [#]_ Although basic use should involve almost no learning curve, it should be possible to extend it with arbitrarily complex (and possibly domain-specific) analysis capabilities.
-3. Plugins should be simple (for a competent Python programmer) to develop, and the system must be robust to faults in plugins.
+3. Plugins should be simple (for a competent Python programmer) to develop, and the framework must be robust to faults in plugins.

 How does it work?
 #################